banner

 Humans evolved to educate themselves — not sit in rows.

 Children, by nature, are intensely curious, playful, and sociable, beginning at birth or shortly after.
-A fourth drive, which we might call call planfulness — the drive to think about and make plans for the future — emerges in the early months and strengthens as children grow older.
+A fourth drive, which we might call planfulness — the drive to think about and make plans for the future — emerges in the early months and strengthens as children grow older.
 It is reasonable to refer to these drives as the educative drives.
 The biological foundations of these drives have been shaped by natural selection, over our evolutionary history, to serve the purpose of education.

 Conventional, coercive schools quite deliberately suppress these drives, especially the first three of them, in the interest of promoting conformity and keeping children fixed to the school’s curriculum.
 Self-Directed Education, in contrast, operates by allowing these natural drives to flourish.
 Here is a bit of elaboration on each of these drives and how they interact with one another to promote education: